Collective motion of mutually coupled Thomas Oscillators: Spatially Separated Swirling Motion and Eddy Diffusion: Mutually Coupled Thomas System With Nonlinear Coupling

 From $\rho$ and TD calculations, we note the following observations.
-There is CS in the range $cc = 0.46$ -$cc= 0.61$.
-After that, the CS is lost, but there exists a strong correlation between the variables as $\rho \approx 1$.
-Time series analysis for the range $cc=0.61-1$ shows the oscillations in this range are spatially separated, or we can say there is a space lag.
-This spatial separation of oscillators with correlated time behaviour is known as swarming.
-The time series is shown in Figure(\ref{CH6F13BC})
+There is CS in the range of $cc = 0.46$ to $cc= 0.61$.
+After that, there is no CS, but a strong correlation exists between the variables as $\rho \approx 1$.
+Time series analysis for the range $cc=0.61$ to $cc=1$ shows the oscillations in this range are spatially separated, or we can say there is a space lag.
+We observe two independent nearly loopy motions(limit cycle) of the velocities with different orientations in the state pace.
+The speeds are closely correlated, as shown by the Pearson coefficient, and it is not CS as indicated by the TD plot.
+We call this a space lag synchronization or eddy/swirling motion and manifests turbulent flow in the environment, and the diffusion process is known as eddy diffusion.
+The projected state space for particles one and two are shown in Figure(\ref{CH6F13BC}).
+The two trajectories in the state space are not exactly mirror images of each other and resemble a ”Chiral phenomenon”.
+One cannot take the trajectories and superimpose them by a rotation and translation, and so there is no CS for these cases.

-This is indeed possible in the case of self-proppelled active agents and also shows the richness of the transient phenomena.
-Similar result is found with second set of initial condition too.
+This is indeed possible in the case of diffusion of coupled particles in a dynamic environment, and it shows the richness of the transient phenomena.
+A similar result is found with the second set of initial conditions too.